jasongrimes/silex-simpleuser/README.md

 * `user.manager`: A service for managing User instances.
 * `user`: A User instance representing the currently authenticated user (or `null` if the user is not logged in).
+* `user.controller`: A controller with actions for handling user management routes.
+See "Using the controller provider" below.

 Configuring the Security service to use the SimpleUser user provider
 --------------------------------------------------------------------